PatriciaFeio/Udacity-JavaScript-The-DOM/README.md

 ### *For...of Loop* <a name="for-of-loop"></a>

-* Used to loop over any type of ata that is iterable.
+* Used to loop over any type of data that is iterable.
 * No index used.
 * The most concised version of all the for loops.